 As a guide we say that websites should be measuring traffic in “Millions of pageviews per month” for header bidding to make good financial sense, and that content should be of good quality and family safe.
 If you aren’t sure, just ask.
-We don’t believe in pushing publishers to solutions that aren’t 100% right for them and can give you informed, honest advice on whether Header Bidding is right for you and also compare with other options such as Exchange Bidding.
+We don’t believe in pushing publishers to solutions that aren’t 100% right for them and can give you informed, honest advice on whether Header Bidding is right for you.
+We can also compare it with other options, such as Exchange Bidding.
 Just call, chat or email and we’ll put you in touch with one of our friendly experts and talk you through the pros and cons.

 Q3.
 Who will be bidding?

 Header bidding gives you the means to run an efficient auction, but its effectiveness is dependent on who bids.
 Running an effective header bidding setup means having strong relationships with enough ad networks and exchanges to give you 6-8 live partners plus additional partners for testing and as backup.
 Partner selection isn’t just a case of “the more the merrier” though, and in fact, the aim is to have as few partners in play as is necessary to maximise earnings.
 This means having enough partners to test to find the best performing for your site and using a mix of bidding strategies to get you the best results.

 We have great relationships with the best demand partners and exchanges available and organise fast approval for our publishers to access that demand.
 We already know which partners generally perform, and work hard to find the right mix of partner for each site we monetize.

 Q4.
 Who will manage those partners?